A House for Your Hermit Crab

 There you have it, a beginners course on your crab's favorite type of shell!
 Most of the 'great' (and some of the 'good') purple-claw crab shells can be purchased online at my favorite crab sea shell places, Sea Shell City, and Shell Horizons.com.
 You can get lovely turbo shells in bulk at Shell Horizons for a steal of a price!

 Special note about jumbo crab shells: Shells for the 'big boys' are often difficult to find and very expensive.
 I've paid up to $30 PER SHELL for quality jumbo shells.
 You don't have to any more!
-Check out the premier site for jumbo shells, Shell Horizons.com and go to the Gems of the Sea page.
+Numerous sites sell the beautiful green turbo shells that jumbo crabs cherish!
+I have found them at Petdiscounters.com for less than $12 per shell.
+Be warned, however, most of the other shells they advertise for jumbos will not be received gladly by your big guys.
+My jumbos (with the notable exception of Tank in the late 1970s) all abandoned any murex or tonna shells they were in at the pet store and leaped into the turbos at the first opportunity.
+Some other good sites for jumbo shells are Shell Horizons.com (go to the Gems of the Sea page).
 Also, the employees at Sea Shell City are very helpful when it comes to extra-large shells, and, if necessary, will PERSONALLY search their inventory to find a shell for your crab.

-Home Page Behavior & Aggression/Basic Care/Chirping/Convention Happenings/FAQs/Food & Feeding/Happy Hermit Photo Album/Latest News/My Links/Molting/Nocturnal Behavior/Shells & Shell Pictures/Caribbean or Ecuadorian?/About Me
+Home Page Behavior & Aggression/Basic Care/Chirping/Convention Happenings/FAQs/Food & Feeding/Latest News/My Links/Molting/Nocturnal Behavior/Shells & Shell Pictures/Caribbean or Ecuadorian?/About Me

 © Christa Wilkin 2005